cloudflare/utahfs/README.md

    overwriting existing files, while still allowing new files to be created and old files to be moved around.
 This helps protect against accidental data loss.
+5. **Oblivious RAM (ORAM).**  ORAM can be used to hide the access pattern of data from the cloud storage provider, so the provider only sees the *amount* data is accessed. *(Access pattern: Which pieces of data are being accessed, and whether the access was a read or write.)*

 How to Use